MohdRas/kubernetes/README.md

 - group of 1 or more Pods
 - spans across the cluster ( 1 or more worker nodes)
 - Even if replicaset has 1 Pod and it fails.
 Replicaset automatically create another Pod in place of the failed one.
-- Replicaset will always make sure that "minimum" number of Pods are always up.
+- Replicaset will always make sure that "desired" number of Pods are always up.
 - replicaset-definition.yaml
     - apiVersion: apps/v1---------------------------------------kubectl api-resources
     - kind: ReplicaSet--------------------------------------------kubectl api-resources